OSGeo/OSGeoLive-doc/en/quickstart/mapfish_quickstart.rst

 Run the sample application
 ================================================================================

-To run the sample application click on the MapFish link on the Desktop.
+To run the sample application click on :menuselection:`Browser Clients --> MapFish --> MapFish Start`.
 This will open a FireFox tab pointing to the application served by mod_wsgi in apache (http://localhost/mapfishsample/osgeolive/wsgi/).